pasupulasurya/pasupulasurya-ai-job-os/VISION.md

 ### Frontend — cinematic

-Every screen feels like an Apple product.
-Deep blacks, generous whitespace, restrained color, premium typography.
+Every screen feels like Deep blacks, generous whitespace, restrained color, premium typography.
 Motion has purpose; nothing decorative.
 The UI tells the story of the user's job journey.

 ### Backend — world-class

-Stripe-grade reliability, observability, and type safety.
+reliability, observability, and type safety.
 Every action is logged.
 Every input is validated.
 Every operation is idempotent.
 The system stays correct under partial failure and graceful under load.